Highlights

 Important

-To keep your Willow Twist free from disease we recommend that it is sprayed monthly with a preventative and curative solution such as Provanto Fungus Fighter Plus.
+To keep your Willow Twist free from disease, we recommend that it is sprayed monthly with a preventative and curative solution such as Provanto Fungus Fighter Plus.
+For more details, Tap/Click Here.

-To keep your Willow Topiary in good health, its very important that they are kept well watered (daily in warm weather).
+To keep your Willow Twist in good health, its very important that they are kept well watered (potentially daily in very warm weather).

-Ties are used to secure the willow whips in their decorative design.
+Cable Ties are used to secure the willow whips in their decorative design.
 Do not remove the ties as the willow whips will unfurl.
-The ties do not restrict growth.
+In general, the ties should not restrict growth, but more details below in the FAQ.

 After a couple of years, the living willow whips will bond together.
 This process is called Pressure Grafting.
-At this point, it doesn’t matter that the ties may snap off; the Willow Topiary will hold its form.
+At this point, it doesn’t matter that the cable tie may snap off; the Willow Twist will hold its form.

 Over the years, the diameter of the twisted decorative trunk will gradually increase while maintaining its design, though it will lose its violet colour, and take on an aged bark appearance.

-The Willow Topiary will grow in partial shade to full sun.
-It must be kept outdoors all year round and will cope with severe frost.
+The Willow Twist will grow in partial shade to full sun.
+It must be kept outdoors all year round and will cope with severe frost (full hardy).

 Planting & Potting Up

-When planting in the ground, keep the planting at least 1m away from any walls and the eaves of any roof structures to ensure the willow topiary receives enough light and rain.
+When planting in the ground, keep the Willow Twist at least 1m away from any walls and the eaves of any roof structures to ensure the Willow Twist receives enough light and rain.

-Make sure you firm the soil in around the willow topiary.
-Don’t worry about over-compacting the soil, the willow roots will do just fine.
+Make sure you firm the soil around the Willow Twist.
+Don’t worry about over-compacting the soil, the roots will do just fine.

-As long as the willow topiary crown is kept trimmed as per the instructions below, there will be no risk of root damage to drains/structures.
+As long as the Willow Twist crown is kept trimmed as per the instructions below, there will be no risk of root damage to drains/structures.

-After around 2-3 months, the willow topiary will have established a root system and will, therefore, need less attention with regard to watering.
+After around 2-3 months, the Willow Twist will have established a root system and will, therefore, need less attention with regard to watering.

 However, I cannot stress this enough, do not let the Willow Twist dry out.

-To fill up your pot, use a general compost or a loam-based topsoil such as the examples below, as loam soil holds onto moisture/nutrients well.
+To fill up your pot, use a good quality compost or, ideally, a loam-based topsoil such as the examples below, as loam soil holds onto moisture/nutrients well due to its clay content.

 Feeding